Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 {PANEL/}

-{PANEL:What is and is not a transaction in RavenDB?}
+{PANEL:What is and what is not a transaction}

 * A transaction represents a set of operations executed against a database as a single, atomic and isolated unit.